-In how many hours or days the freshly applied coat of paint will dry?
+In how many hours or days, the freshly applied coat of paint will dry?
 Well, there is no standard time; it completely depends on the type of paint you are using.
-Is it an acrylic paint, latex paint or oil paint?
+Is it acrylic paint, latex paint, or oil paint?

-Outdoors, I am more careful in terms of the drying time: exterior paints have special formulation for UV protection, this combined with the very cold winters and the very high heat is summers may play weird tricks on paints.
-So, it recommended to read the labels on the paint cans because all exterior paints are different.
+Outdoors, I am more careful in terms of the drying time: exterior paints have a special formulation for UV protection, combined with the very cold winters and the very high heat is summers may play weird tricks on paints.
+So, it recommended reading the labels on the paint cans because all exterior paints are different.